The Best Fire Lookout Hikes in Washington: History, Views & Overnight Adventures

 Sun Top Lookout

 Sun Top Lookout is a unique one—because you can often drive right up to it, depending on the season.
 When the road is open, it’s a quick adventure with a huge view.
-When it’s gated, it becomes a scenic, moderately easy hike of about 5 miles roundtrip and 1,200 feet of gain.
+When it’s gated, it becomes a scenic, moderately easy hike about 5 miles roundtrip and 1,200 feet of gain.

 It’s one of my favorite spots to catch the sunrise over Mount Rainier.
 The views are wide and open, and the light over the valley is just beautiful.
 If you’re looking for a mellow hike or a drive-up spot with a big reward, Sun Top is a solid choice—especially for families or anyone easing into lookout hikes.